 - Easier to achieve symmetry

-The Adjustable Breast Implant NJ Procedure
+The Adjustable Breast Implants NJ Procedure

 The surgical techniques used for post operative adjustable implants are similar to those of non adjustable breast augmentation techniques.
 The surgery is performed on an outpatient setting under a general anesthetic.
 Post operative adjustable breast implants may be placed under the breast tissue or muscle and inserted through an incision in the: